-Federal Official: Fatal Aliso Viejo Blast May Have Been Caused By Package
+Fatal Aliso Viejo Blast Was Caused By 'Explosive Device'

-ALISO VIEJO (CBSLA/AP) – An explosion Tuesday afternoon which killed one woman and injured three others at a medical office building in Aliso Viejo may have been caused by a package, according to a federal official.
+ALISO VIEJO (CBSLA/AP) – An explosion Tuesday afternoon which killed one woman and injured three others at a medical office building in Aliso Viejo was caused by an “explosive device,” authorities announced at a news conference Wednesday.

-The explosion occurred at approximately 1:10 p.m. on the ground floor of a two-story outpatient medical clinic located at 11 Mareblu.
+The explosion occurred at approximately 1:10 p.m. in a day spa located on the ground floor of a two-story outpatient medical clinic located at 11 Mareblu.

+The deceased victim was identified as 40-year-old Ileiko Krajnyak, the owner of the day spa.
+Two other people, believed to be patrons, suffered injuries which required surgery.
+A third person was treated for smoke inhalation.

 Photos from inside the building showed that the blast was so strong it blew out windows and caved in the ceiling and walls.

 “And (I) saw two women come out, full of blood, hair singed, just glass stuck to their hair, glass stuck to their bodies,” one witness told CBS2.
 “Their skin was burnt and peeled back.”